harshraj21/Money_Manager-password-less-auth/README.md

 ## Designed in visual studio IDE

-*You are free to modify the project;*
+*You are free to modify the project  *
-*You will need a server with database integration to be able to store the store data;* *else can store it locally;*
+*You will need a server with database integration to be able to store the store data  * *else can store it locally  *